linode/docs/docs/guides/kubernetes/migrating-from-aws-lambda-to-knative/index.md

 ### Isolating the AWS Lambda Code from AWS Specifics

 To migrate the Lambda function to Knative, the core application logic must be decoupled from AWS-specific dependencies.
-Fortunately, in this case, the function's main logic is already isolated.
-The `get_emojis()` method only accepts a list of strings as input, which makes it easy to adapt for other platforms.
+In this case, the function's main logic is already isolated.
+The `get_emojis()` method only accepts a list of strings as input, which makes it more adaptable for other platforms.

-If the `get_emojis()` method were dependent on the AWS Lambda `event` object, it would not be compatible with Knative, as Knative does not provide an `event` object.
-This scenario would require some refactoring.
+If the `get_emojis()` method were dependent on the AWS Lambda `event` object, it would not be compatible with Knative and would require some refactoring, as Knative does not provide an `event` object.

 ### Migrating a Single-File Function to a Knative Function

 The core logic of the function is encapsulated into a single Python module named `fuzz_emoji.py`, which can be migrated to your Knative function.

-1. First, create the `fuzz_emoji.py` file in the `get-emojis` directory:
+1. Using a text editor of your choice, create the `fuzz_emoji.py` file in the `get-emojis` directory:

     ```command
     nano ~/get-emojis/fuzz_emoji.py